Lost-Empire-Entertainment/Elypso-engine/README.md

 - GLM (C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specification)
 - GLTF (supports static models, animation, and moving scenes)
 - Dear ImGUI (bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline-enabled applications)
-- NSIS (allows programmers to create installers for Windows)
+- NSIS (Windows installer generator)

 Join the community server: https://discord.com/invite/3jxDdHJ6SQ